 Other nations view the war differently.
 For them, it is still an event to remember and commemorate.

 Different nations celebrate in different ways.
 Here are some examples:

 - The date November 11 is used worldwide for the funeral of unknown soldiers.

-- In Australia, a moment of silence is observed at 11 am on November 11.
-Even though modern commemorations also include soldiers who died in other wars, that time coincides with Armistice.
+- In Australia, a moment of silence is observed at 11 a.m. on November 11.
+Even though modern commemorations also include soldiers who died in other wars, this time is still used.